Tatjana Ždanoka

-From 1988 to 1989 she was one of the leaders of the Interfront, a political organization opposing Latvia's independence from the Soviet Union and rapid market reforms.
-She remained active in the Communist Party of Latvia after January 1991, when the party leadership called for a coup against the government of the Latvian SSR (in opposition to a restoration of independence).
+From 1988 to 1989 she was one of the leaders of the Interfront, a united front opposing Latvia's independence from the Soviet Union and rapid market reforms.
+She remained active in the Communist Party of Latvia after January 1991, when the party leadership opposed the restoration of Latvian independence and called for a coup d'état against the government of Latvia.
 In 1997, Ždanoka was elected to Riga municipal council, but was deprived of the mandate in the Council in 1999 and is prohibited from further nomination for election to the Latvian Parliament or local councils under Latvian law due to her former allegiance with the Communist Party after January 1991.
 Together with Alfrēds Rubiks, she is in the peculiar position of being restricted to European Parliament elections only.
+Leaked Russian government documents from 2024 linked her to the Russian Federal Security Service (FSB).

 Biography

 Tatyana Khesin was born in 1950 in Riga in the family of Soviet navy officer Arkady Khesin and mathematics teacher Tamara Ivanovna, and is of mixed Latvian Jewish-Russian origin.
-Much of Ždanoka's paternal family was killed by the Latvian Auxiliary Police in 1941 during The Holocaust in Latvia.
+Much of Ždanoka's paternal family was killed by the Latvian Auxiliary Police in 1941 during the Holocaust.
 In 1975, she married Aleksandr Zhdanok, whom she divorced in the late 1980s.

 In 1972, Ždanoka graduated from the Latvian State University with a degree in mathematics and started teaching mathematics at the university until 1990.
 In 1980, she gained the Candidate of Sciences degree in physics and mathematics and in 1992 a Doctor of Sciences degree in mathematics, both from the Latvian State University.

 After the restoration of the independence of Latvia, Ždanoka applied for Latvian citizenship through naturalisation but was denied since her paternal grandmother had moved to St. Peterburg before World War I and not returned to Latvia before 1940.
-In 1996, after a lengthy legal battle Ždanoka finally acquired Latvian citizenship, blaming her difficulties on alleged anti-Semitism.
+In 1996, after a lengthy legal battle Ždanoka finally acquired Latvian citizenship, blaming her difficulties on anti-Semitism.